HOKU Provider Enrollment System

-On August 3, 2020, the Med-QUEST Division will be launching a new web-based provider enrollment system called HOKU.
+On August 3, 2020, the Med-QUEST Division launched a new web-based provider enrollment system called HOKU.
 HOKU stands for Hawaii's Online Kahu Utility.
 HOKU, in Hawaiian, means guiding star.
 Kahu, in Hawaiian, means caretaker or pastor or one who looks after their flock.
 Our providers are our caretakers, who look after us and take care of us, so what an appropriate name for our provider system!
 With the new system, providers can enroll, update, and make changes to their information quickly and easily online.
 This will reduce paper processing and will save time for both providers and State of Hawaii staff.

 Med-QUEST will be asking providers to register in waves corresponding to specific provider types (PTs).
-Webinar-based provider training sessions will begin July 13, 2020 and continue through the completion of the four waves.
+Webinar-based provider training sessions will be available for each of the four waves.
 Some of the training sessions will be enrollment type specific, and some will be provider type specific; please read the training descriptions carefully.
-Please click on the 'Training' tab to view which enrollment type each provider type is in and view HOKU Provider Instructional Slides.
-You will also be able to register for training sessions when they are available.
-HOKU Provider Training Videos will be available at a future date.
+Please click on the 'Training' tab to register for training sessions when they are available, HOKU Provider Instructional Slides and HOKU Provider Training Videos.

-We are planning on a phased approach for existing provider registration.
-The period will start in August 2020 through the beginning of 2021.
+All providers should enroll.
+We are using a phased approach for existing provider registration, which started August 2020 and will continue through the beginning of 2021.
 Details about specific provider type enrollment is in the 'Resources' tab, click on the 'HOKU Waves and Provider Enrollment Type' link.

 No, we do not anticipate delays in processing times to provider payments during the transition period.